About Our Rate Pilots

 We’re conducting two-year pilots in Staten Island, Westchester County, and Brooklyn.
 About 295,000 customers in these areas will be recruited, and we expect more than 92,000 to be enrolled.
 Customers will also be randomly selected to participate in the pilots and will be recruited on both an opt-out/default and an opt-in basis.
 All recruited customers will receive multiple communications prior to enrollment and, once enrolled, may opt out any time.

-The Smart Energy Plan will test a variety of new rates, through which the delivery portion of customers’ bills will be based on how efficiently they use the grid.
+On the Smart Energy Plan, the delivery portion of customers’ bills will be based on how efficiently they use the grid.
+We will test a variety of new demand rates.
 Delivery costs will be based on when customers choose to use electricity and how much electricity their devices use at the same time.
 The fewer devices used at once, the less energy needed to power them.

 The difference between our standard delivery rate and the Smart Energy Plan is like the difference between a car’s speedometer and odometer.
 The speedometer indicates a car’s speed at a specific moment in time, similar to how delivery will now be measured.
 The odometer indicates the number of miles a car travels over time, similar to how delivery is measured on the standard rate.